antonioribeiro/laravel-installer/README.md

 * Dramatically improved speed on Node.js installation
 * Correctly checking if MCrypt is installed
 * Added Laravel 4.1 to install options
+* Added Laravel 3 to install options
-* Moved default Laravel to 4.1
+* Default is now Laravel to 4.1
+* Set permissions to app/storage or storage (for L3)
 * Removed All meta repositories
 * Removed Twitter Bootstrap installation, can be easily done via Bower